halseth/utxozkp/README.md

-# utxozkp
+# OutputZero
-`utxozkp` is a proof of concept tool for proving Bitcoin UTXO set inclusion in zero knowledge.
+`OutputZero` is a proof of concept tool for proving Bitcoin UTXO set inclusion in zero knowledge.

 ## Applications